andyst81/cg-react/README.md

-# Crypto price viewer with:
+# Crypto price viewer:
-- CoinGecko API
+- Built with CoinGecko API
-- Tailwind CSS
+- Styled with Tailwind CSS
 - Deployed to Vercel